sbounmy/spree_minicart/README.md

 - Better html markup and HTML test for customization
 - Better css design
 - Can update minicart's item quantity
+- Add a pagination to the minicart items list using jcarousel

 Testing
 -------